 Interest in Diana is growing thanks to the British miniseries The Crown, which paints Prince Charles as an unrepentant bully who was incensed by his mother’s refusal to allow him to marry his lover Camilla and who flaunted the affair to humiliate Diana.
 It appears Queen and company became agitated by Diana’s growing popularity.

-Strange indeed Harry would marry a B-list Hollywood actress and move to Los Angeles to produce films, carrying on the disrupted legacy of his mother.
+Strange indeed Harry would marry a B-list Hollywood actress and move to Los Angeles to produce films, carrying on the disrupted legacy of his mother’s lover.
 As soon as Meagan and Harry began getting more popular than William and Catherine, attempts were made to curtail their fame by any means necessary.
 Meagan’s character has been under intense attack ever since.
-This can of worms threatens to open all over again, so one wonders how The Crown is going to handle Diana’s suspicious death.
+This can of worms threatens to open all over again, so one wondered how The Crown would handle Diana’s suspicious death.
 Will they delve into the behind-the-scenes machinations to rush her body to England and embalm it twice before any investigation by French police?
+Would they show the vehicle being followed closely into the tunnel?
+Would they show the enormous flash that blinded the driver, causing him to swerve into a pillar?

 In 2007, the French police concluded a massive re-investigation into the case, producing a 6,000-page report that will remain secret until 2082.